Living in the UK

 - If you come to the UK on a short-term study visa or on a standard visitor visa then you will need to arrange travel insurance from your home country before arrival in the UK as you will not be entitled to free healthcare in the UK.

-You can find more information on the UK health care system on the UKCISA website and more information on insurance in general the consumer section of these webpages.
+You can find out more about the UK health care system on the UKCISA website and on insurance in general in the consumer section of these webpages.